hotta/ansible-alma9/README.md

-# Ansible playbooks to build various features
+# Ansible playbooks to provide a variety of functions.

 ## Minimum requirements